72nd Pennsylvania Infantry Monument: History

 The 72nd Pennsylvania Infantry Regiment, commanded by Colonel DeWitt Clinton Baxter and also called "Baxter's Philadelphia Fire Zouaves," was recruited among firemen in Philadelphia, Pennsylvania.
 Their dress uniforms were modeled on those of the Zouaves, a North African Berber tribe famous for its ferocious fighting.

 The 72nd played an important role in beating back Pickett's Charge on July 3, 1863.
 At the beginning of the Confederate advance across the valley, the 72nd was posted in support and to the rear of the batteries upon Hancock's front.
 "As the enemy drove in the brigade pickets from the Emmitsburg Road, [sic] the regiment was rushed to the front line, striking the assailants at the famous stone wall and the clump of trees."
-That morning, the Fire Zouaves had numbered 458 officers and men.
-After the fury of the conflict, there were but 266 of the 72nd left for further duty.
+That morning, the Fire Zouaves had numbered 458 officers and men; after the engagement's fury, there were 266 of the 72nd left for further duty.